Sengoku Basara: Samurai Kings: Uesugi Clan

 Kenshin is the androgynous leader of the Uesugi clan, Takeda's rival and a devout monk to Bishamonten.
 Her/his accomplishments in battle earned her/him the moniker "The War God of Echigo".
 She/he wields a katana in a style using rapid movement and iaijutsu.
-Kenshin's is female in the original Japanese, but is identified as a man in the English dub.
+Kenshin is female in the original Japanese, but is identified as a man in the English dub.